docker/docs/datacenter/ucp/2.0/guides/content-trust/index.md

 With Docker Universal Control Plane you can enforce applications to only use Docker images signed by UCP users you trust.
-When a user tries to deploy an application to the cluster, UCP checks if the application uses a Docker image that is not trusted, and won't continue with the deployment if that's the case.
+When a user tries to deploy an application to the cluster, UCP checks if the application uses a Docker image that is not trusted, and doesn't continue with the deployment if that's the case.

 By signing and verifying the Docker images, you ensure that the images being used in your cluster are the ones you trust and haven't been altered either